syncfusion-content/javascript-docs/js/api/ejRTE.md

-Given number of rows renders the insert table pop.
+The given number of rows render the insert table pop.

 Default Value: